How to Design a Multipurpose Room: Flooring Ideas, Tips and More

-Rigid core vinyl plank, such as Palmetto Road Intrigue Collection, is also a wonderful option for sunrooms.
+Rigid core vinyl plank is also a wonderful option for sunrooms.
 Since vinyl has the benefits of being waterproof, it’s perfect if you choose to use your sunroom for a greenhouse.
 Should you accidentally overwater plants, the rigid core vinyl plank flooring can withstand a topical water spill until you find it.
 No harm done!
 The stability of a rigid core vinyl product also helps fight a sunroom’s fluctuating humidity levels throughout the day and seasons.
 For sunrooms, make sure to choose vinyl flooring with UV inhibitors that can protect against so much exposure to natural sunlight.

 Shop Vinyl Plank and Tile Flooring

 Rubber fitness flooring is an extremely durable flooring option for multipurpose rooms.
 While a home gym setup immediately comes to mind, rubber flooring is highly versatile and can be installed in many types of multipurpose rooms.
 With a shock-absorbing ability and an easy to clean surface material, rubber flooring is ideal for home gyms with heavy equipment and garages and man sheds where heavy tools and gear are kept.